The svnserve program is a lightweight server, capable of speaking to clients over TCP/IP using a

 since all of the following SSH tricks revolve around using

-the SSH authorized_keys
+the SSH authorized_keys file.

 If it doesn't already exist, create the

-file (on Unix,
+authorized_keys file (on Unix,

-typically ~/.ssh/authorized_keys
+typically ~/.ssh/authorized_keys).

 Each line in this file describes a public key that is